Prashanth-BC/mcp-connector-for-obsidian/README.md

 ## Why Use This Plugin?

-- **AI-Powered Knowledge Management**: Let AI assistants read, search, and manage your notes
+### 🎯 Intelligent Context, Minimal Tokens

+**Precision Over Brute Force**
+- **Surgical Retrieval**: Instead of overwhelming AI with your entire vault, precisely target only the notes that matter
+- **Query-Driven Intelligence**: Harness Dataview's powerful query language to extract exactly what you need—no more, no less
+- **Token Optimization**: Dramatically reduce token consumption by fetching context-relevant content, not your entire knowledge base
+- **Metadata-Powered Filtering**: Leverage tags, dates, priorities, and custom fields to pinpoint information with laser precision

+**The Difference**: Rather than dumping 1000+ notes into the AI's context window (exhausting tokens and diluting focus), ask "Show me high-priority project notes from this quarter" and receive only the 10 truly relevant documents.
+Your AI assistant stays focused, responsive, and cost-effective.

+### 🚀 Transformative Benefits

+- **AI-Powered Knowledge Orchestration**: Elevate your vault from static storage to an intelligent, queryable knowledge system
-- **Advanced Task Management**: Create, edit, and track tasks with rich metadata using natural language
+- **Sophisticated Task Mastery**: Craft and manage intricate task hierarchies with rich metadata through natural conversation
-- **Dataview Integration**: Execute powerful queries to surface insights from your vault
+- **Dataview Synergy**: Unlock the full power of structured queries without wrestling with complex syntax
-- **Cross-Platform**: Works on Windows, macOS, Linux, and Android (self-contained on device)
+- **Universal Platform Support**: Seamlessly operate across Windows, macOS, Linux, and Android—even fully self-contained on mobile
-- **Privacy-First**: Runs entirely on your local machine - no cloud services required
-- **Auto-Reconnection**: Robust connection handling with automatic recovery
+- **Privacy-First Architecture**: Keep your knowledge sacred—everything runs locally with zero cloud dependencies
+- **Battle-Tested Reliability**: Enjoy robust auto-reconnection and graceful error handling for uninterrupted workflow

 ## Key Features